Table of Contents

 When reviewing medical evidence, the SSA disability examiner determines if your symptoms, like pain, severe headache, and vomiting, lead to functional limitations and an inability to work.
 The more medical evidence your doctor provides, the higher your chances of a disability insurance claim approval.

 It might be best for you to consult a disability attorney for migraine disability benefits.
-Your attorney can explain what information you need to qualify, how to apply for benefits properly, and what you need to do should you wish to appeal to the SSA’s decision.
+Your attorney can explain what information you need to qualify, how to apply for benefits properly, and what you need to do should you wish to appeal the SSA’s decision.

 11 Things That Can Trigger a Migraine